‘Big Brother’ Star Nicole Franzel Shows Off 14-Week Baby Bump In New Pic

 “You’re the cutest pregnant woman ever,” another told the three-time Big Brother player.

-“I feel like you were made to be a mom,” a third fan added.
+“I feel like you were made to be a mom,” added a third follower.

 “Just you wait!
-It’s gonna keep growing—both fast and slow at the same time!” another wrote.
+It’s gonna keep growing—both fast and slow at the same time!” a fourth person chimed in.

 Other followers speculated on the gender of Victor and Nicole’s baby.

 The Big Brother couple first announced their pregnancy on January 10, in an Instagram post seen here.
-The adorable duo captioned a photo of them laying in bed surrounded by foods such as potato chips, slices of pizza, pickles, and movie theater-style boxes of Good & Plenty and Mild Duds candies as they held up bottled beverages for a toast.
+The adorable duo captioned a photo of them lying in bed surrounded by foods such as potato chips, slices of pizza, pickles, and movie theater-style boxes of Good & Plenty and Milk Duds candies as they held up bottled beverages for a toast.

-“Nic + Vic = our lil’ side kick,” the mom-to-be captioned the epic.
+“Nic + Vic = our lil’ side kick,” the mom-to-be captioned the pic.
 “We are SO excited to announce that we are PREGNANT!
 We feel so blessed & grateful.”

 Nicole later shared a video that showed the moment she first told Victor she was pregnant.
 The two were playing a game for their bridal shower when Victor discovered a positive pregnancy test in his pocket.